MisterDA/love-release/README.md

 `-w` Create Windows application.
      Starting with Love 0.8.0, a release is specially available for Windows x64.
-     If you are targeting one of these, your project must be developped with Love 0.8.0 or newer.
+     If you are targeting one of these, your project must be developed with Love 0.8.0 or newer.
      Remember that x86 is always backwards compatible with x64.
      Depending on the Love version used, the script will choose which one, between x64 and x86 or x86 only to create.
 `-w32`  Create Windows x86 executable only